secretstartups/handbook/content/handbook/business-technology/enterprise-applications/quote-to-cash/troubleshooting/index.md

 To help me provide better support for your renewal I'll need some more information, could you please provide a screenshot following the below instructions?

 1. Navigate to Admin Area
-1. Click `License` as it's shown [here](https://docs.gitlab.com/ee/administration/img/license_details.png) and send it to me
+1. Click `License` as it's described [here](https://docs.gitlab.com/ee/administration/license_file.html#view-license-details-and-history) and send it to me
    - For GitLab.com
 1. Navigate to group settings
 1. Navigate to billing